So it’s time.

 January 2016 update

 Important!
+You are not trying to make a new friend with a new car salesman.
+When this deal is done they are not going to call and invite you over for a chicken dinner next Thursday night.
 Do NOT put your phone number in any of your dealer communications.
 If the form on their site requires a phone number simply put in a dummy number such as 555-123-4567 to satisfy the computer.
 Your form letter tells the dealer you will only communicate by email.
 Unless you want to be inundated with phone calls from car salespeople who will tell you just about anything to get you to buy from them DO NOT INCLUDE YOUR PHONE NUMBER in any communication until you have finalized the dealer you want to work with.

 By the way I have zero allegiance to any new car dealer.
 Some folks aren’t that comfortable with this lack of loyalty.
 Those are the folks with a few less twenty-dollar bills available for lighting the fireplace.
 Money is not everything.
 However, who wants to give their money away when it doesn’t bring any benefit other than to the car salesman who once smiled at you?